calvinmorett/calvinmorett.github.io/_posts/2019-11-08-kill-popups.md

 ![You can also create this by editing a bookmark and add the code like this](/images/-popups.png "Popup Bookmarklet Alt-Creation: You can also create this by editing a bookmark and add the code like this")

 Next, find a website that bugs you.
-Write down using a scale from 1 to 10, your pain rating of your experience... or really, just when the overlay shows, just click the Bookmarklet you've just created.
-It should remove the pop-ups and overlays on the page, no more clutter.
+Write down using a scale from 1 to 10, your pain rating of your experience... or really, when the overlay inevitable pops up, click the Bookmarklet you've just created.
+It should remove the pop-ups and overlays on the page ~ no more clutter.

 _Note: If you used the Bookmarklet and it removed elements, you didn't want removed -- don't worry!
 Just refresh.
 It's not permanent.
 But yes, sometimes it has adverse affects, like removing the navigation bar or some other overlaying elements on the page that aren't your target.
-Regardless, it has a lot of uses and this is just one of them, I reccomend playing around with it, if it removes an element that you didn't intend to remove, again, just refresh the page and endure the overlays._
+Regardless, it has a lot of uses and this is just one of them, I recomend playing around with it, if it removes an element that you didn't intend to remove, again, just refresh the page and endure the overlays._

 ![Blammmo](/images/blam.gif "
 Pop-ups get Blam'd")